Superman Returns: Cast

-Marlon Brando appears posthumously as Jor-El, Superman's biological father.
-Brando, who died in 2004, reprises his role from the 1978 film through the use of previous footage combined with computer-generated imagery.
+Marlon Brando appears posthumously as Jor-El, Superman's late biological father.
+Brando, who died in 2004, reprises his role from the 1978 film through the use of previous footage combined with computer-generated imagery, his footage, filmed before by Richard Donner for Superman II before his dismissal, were rescued for the making of Superman II: The Richard Donner Cut.
 This required negotiations with Brando's estate for permission to have his footage used.
 Singer explained, "We had access to all of the Brando footage that was shot.
 There was unused footage that had Brando reciting poems, trailing off subject and swearing like a sailor."

 Peta Wilson appears as NASA spokeswoman Bobbie-Faye.
-Jack Larson, who portrayed Jimmy Olsen in the 1950s television series Adventures of Superman, makes a cameo appearance as Bo the bartender, possibly based on Bibbo Bibbowski.
+Jack Larson, who portrayed Jimmy Olsen in the 1950s television series Adventures of Superman, makes a cameo appearance as Bo the bartender.
 Noel Neill—who portrayed Lois Lane in the television series and the film serials Superman (1948) and Atom Man vs. Superman (1950)—appears as Luthor's elderly wife Gertrude Vanderworth.
 Richard Branson cameos as the engineer aboard the space shuttle.
 Another of Luthor's henchmen (Riley) is played by Australian Rugby League footballer Ian Roberts.